 - Increasing the skin lipid content

 The outermost layer of the skin barrier consists of large, flattened cells called corneocytes.
 The are considered "dead" cells because they lack nuclei and organelles and have little metabolic activity, but they are crucial for our skin health.
 Inside these cells is an envelope containing bundles of filamentous keratin, a tough, water-insoluble protein.
 Corneocytes are often modelled as dense, impenetrable "bricks," held together by a "mortar" of extracellular lipids—principally ceramides, cholesterol and free fatty acids—and enzymatic and structural proteins.
 This mortar allows limited, slow absorption of molecules from the external environment (e.g., water, electrolytes, topically applied lipids) and limits the loss of water and nutrients from the dermis and lower layers of the epidermis.

 Essential fatty acids (omega-6 and omega 3 fatty acids) have functions in both the epidermal and dermal layers of the skin.
 Linoleic acid (omega-6) is specifically involved in skin barrier function, as it is a fatty acid moiety of ceramide molecules.
 Longer-chain fatty acids, derived from linoleic acid and gamma-linolenic acid (also an omega-6) and alpha-linolenic acid (omega-3), are involved in the inflammatory response, with both pro- and anti-inflammatory effects.

 Plant oil lipid components—unsaturated fatty acids, saturated fats, sterols, phospholipids, and glycolipids—can play a role in the synthesis and integrity of skin barrier.
 Seed oils used in DU NORD SKIN CARE have significant concentrations of linoleic acid and alpha-linolenic acid.
 Lingonberry seed oil is said to have the highest alpha-linolenic content of the northern berry seed oils.
 In addition, the rarer gamma-linolenic acid is found in black currant, evening primrose and sea buckthorn oils.
 Oat oil has been found to stimulate synthesis of ceramides.

 - Stimulating microcirculation of blood in skin, which stimulates transport of oxygen and nutrients

-Flavonoids and anthocyanosides found in buckbean, great burdock, cornflower, violet, and elderflower may help stimulate blood flow in the skin.
+Flavonoids and anthocyanosides found in buckbean, great burdock and violet may help stimulate blood flow in the skin.

 Hydration and Moisturization to Improve Skin Flexibility and Resilience